YezerSTN/INSSIST/README.md

 **Version:** This version of INSSIST has all the options offered by the <b>PRO</b> version.

-**Rationale:** This is all done for profit and so that you can use the full potential of this tool.
+**Rationale:** All this without any profit motive and so that you can take advantage of all the potential of this tool.
 <br />

 # INSSIST Features